Ptosis Repair with Upper Eyelid Blepharoplasty

 What is Blepharoplasty?

-- As you age and grow older, your eyelids might possibly become ‘droopy’ or ‘baggy’ due to the stretching of your eyelid skin and gradually decreasing tone of your eyelid muscles.
+• As you age and grow older, your eyelids could become ‘droopy’ or ‘baggy’ due to the stretching of your eyelid skin and gradually decreasing tone of your eyelid muscles.
 Your droopy eyelids and brow together cut a sorry figure for your face making you look tired, sleepy and haggard, further leading to eyelid or brow straining or both.
 In extreme cases, your saggy, baggy eyelids can even obstruct your vision, particularly peripheral vision causing difficulty in reading or driving.

 Defining Blepharoplasty

-- Blepharoplasty is sometimes erroneously referred to as an ‘eyelift’ or “eyelid lift” as the procedure does not involve lifting of the eye or eyelids in any manner.
-It might possibly be done to achieve either functional or cosmetic ends or a combination of both.
+• Blepharoplasty is sometimes erroneously referred to as an ‘eyelift’ or “eyelid lift” as the procedure does not involve lifting of the eye or eyelids in any manner.
+It could be done to achieve either functional or cosmetic ends or a combination of both.

 Indications of Combined Upper Lid Ptosis with Upper Blepharoplasty

 Presence of both conditions (1) Ptosis and (2) excess skin.
 Of note insurance generally will not pay for both procedures to be performed at the same time.
 Often, the upper blepharoplasty is performed at the same time as the ptosis surgery, but paid for by the patient.
-Altneratively, some patients elect to proceed in a staged-fashion: initially undergoing ptosis repair to pull up the eyelid and thereafter, in a separate surgery -months later- undergoing an upper blepharoplasty.
+Altneratively, some patients elect to proceed in a staged-fashion: initially undergoing ptosis repair to elevate the eyelid and thereafter, in a separate surgery -months later- undergoing an upper blepharoplasty

 Also, frequently when the ptosis is corrected, the amount of skin on the upper eyelid becomes more prominent or noticeable.
-Thus might possibly patients, opt to undergo cosmetic upper blepharoplasty to remove and sculpt the upper eyelid excess skin and fat.
+Thus could patients, opt to undergo cosmetic upper blepharoplasty to remove and sculpt the upper eyelid excess skin and fat.

 As the ptotic eyelid is elevated, restored to its normal position, the skin that is present on the upper eyelid bunches up and wrinkles more-slide the slider control to the write and note how when all the way to the right - the eyelid is more open, but NOW the skin is lapping over the edge of the eyelid.